 Going Short – What is Short Selling?

 The term “Short Selling” originated in the stock market.
-A few years back, a person loaned stocks from his broker in order to sell them, and attempted to make a profit.
-Today the term “Going Short”, or just “shorting”, was adopted in the trading world, and it means selling an instrument.
+A while back, a person borrowed stocks from his broker in order to sell them, and attempted to make a profit this way.
+As such, “selling short” or “short selling” was essentially selling an asset (stocks or commodities) that as an investor you were ‘short of.’
+That is, an asset you do not own.
+The idea was that the underlying asset was considered expensive at present, and it was expected that it will be available at a more affordable price in the future.
+Today the term “Going Short”, or just “shorting”, has now been adopted in the trading world, and it means selling an instrument.
 Respectively, buying an instrument is called “Going Long”, or just “Long”.

 Open a trading account now, or try shorting instruments on a demo account risk-free!